geonetwork/doc/source/api/the-geonetwork-api.rst

 GeoNetwork API
 ##############

-The REST API documentation is available on the page http://localhost:8080/geonetwork/doc/api/.
+The REST API and documentation are available in your catalog at page http://localhost:8080/geonetwork/doc/api/ and linked from the footer on the home page.

 Building client for the API using codegen